Fri3dCamp/fri3s/README.md

 The second cooking at a high heat allows the fries to develop a crust.

-* Preheat the vegetable oil and keep it at 180 or higher degrees Celsius
+* Preheat the tallow and keep it at 180 or higher degrees Celsius
-* Add small batches of fries to the oil and shortly cook them for a nice crust
+* Add small batches of fries to the tallow and shortly cook them for a nice crust
 * The second bath takes much shorter than the first bath, so you can push out big amounts of fries at once
 * When the fries are developing a darker brown color, transfer them to a colander lined with paper towel